icon-project/IIPs/README.md

 # IIP Status Terms
 * **Draft** - an IIP that is open for consideration.
+* **Last Call** - an IIP that is calling for last review before finalizaing.
+IIPs that has been more than 2 weeks in Last Call without any technical changes or objections enters either Accepted or Final state.
-* **Accepted** - an IIP that is planned for immediate adoption, i.e. expected to be included in the next release (for Core/Consensus layer IIPs).
+* **Accepted** - an IIP that is planned for immediate adoption, i.e. expected to be included in the next release (for Core/Consensus layer IIPs only).
-* **Final** - an IIP that has been adopted in the mainnet (for Core/Consensus layer IIPs).
+* **Final** - an IIP that has been adopted.
+For Core/Consensus layer IIPs, the implementation has been adopted in the mainnet.
 * **Deferred** - an IIP that is not being considered for immediate adoption.
 May be reconsidered in the future.

 # IIPs